 The main message from these global rankings and comparative reports is that policy-makers should resist concluding that Canada's enabling environment requires no adjustment or refinement.
-Economic A pro-competitiveness agenda must respond to the new and emerging competitiveness questions of the intangibles economy while continuously reforming and strengthening traditional policy levers that underlie the enabling environment.
-These ideas are not at odds with each other; policymakers must do both.

-competitiveness is a dynamic and relative question.
+Economic competitiveness is a dynamic and relative question.
 Canada does not have to enact damaging policies for its ranking to fall; other countries just have to enact more competitive ones.